solarwinds/solarwinds-apm-ruby/README.md

     # You may want to replace the Oboe.logger with whichever logger you are using
     # Oboe.logger = Sinatra.logger

+Make sure that the oboe gem is loaded _after_ Sinatra either by listing `gem 'oboe'` after Sinatra in your Gemfile or calling the `require 'oboe'` directive after Sinatra is loaded.

 With this, the oboe gem will automatically detect Sinatra on boot and instrument key components.

 ## Padrino

-As long as the oboe gem is in your `Gemfile` and you are calling `Bundler.require`, the oboe gem will automatically instrument Padrino applications.
+As long as the oboe gem is in your `Gemfile` (inserted after the `gem 'padrino'` directive) and you are calling `Bundler.require`, the oboe gem will automatically instrument Padrino applications.

 If you need to set `Oboe::Config` values on stack boot, you can do so by adding the following to your `config/boot.rb` file: